 A variety of unique things to do in Sedona Arizona make this destination a don’t miss!
 In Sedona, things to do showcase its beautiful scenery and friendly vibe.

-The best places to see in Sedona have heart-stopping vistas comprised of multi-layered rocky peaks, mesas, and obelisks make Sedona USA Weekend’s Most Beautiful Place in America.
+The best places to see in Sedona have heart-stopping vistas comprised of multi-layered rocky peaks, mesas, and obelisks.
+These alone make Sedona USA Weekend’s Most Beautiful Place in America.
 We were excited to visit as first timers and thrilled to discover so many cool things to do in Sedona Arizona, all amid the incredible scenery and friendly vibe of one of the most popular destinations in Arizona.

 The area around Sedona has been home to humans for more than 10,000 years, beginning with Paleo big-game hunters and Archaic hunter gatherers.
 Archaic rock art from these prehistoric people, along with that of the Sinagua who arrived around 650 AD, adorns the rock formations around their cliff dwellings.
 Nomadic hunter-gatherers – Yavapai and Apache – arrived around 1300-1450AD.